jkenney0501/BT_Real_Estate_Django_Project/README.md

 Python 3.7.6
 Django 3.0.1
-Bootstrap 4.1 with Sass pre-complie
+Bootstrap 4.1 with Sass pre-compile

 Features- content management sytem, user can upload photos and descriptions of new properites and realtors on site.
 Customer can register and create an account.